Parameterized Complexity of Biclique Contraction and Balanced Biclique Contraction: Preliminaries

+We end this section by mentioning an important definition and observation.
 A set $Z \subseteq V(G)$ is called a {\em biclique modulator} if $G-Z$ is a biclique.
-If $G$ is $k$-contractible to a (balanced) biclique $H$, then there are at most $2k$ vertices that are in big witness sets of a $H$-witness structure.
+If $G$ is $k$-contractible to a (balanced) biclique $H$, then there are at most $2k$ vertices that are in big witness sets of an $H$-witness structure.
 This leads to the following observation.

 \begin{observation} If $G$ is $k$-contractible to a (balanced) biclique, then $G$ has a biclique modulator of size at most $2k$. \end{observation}